Magic-Deck/ponyshow/README.md

 $ pony install theme http://..  // install a specific theme
 ```

-## Pony Decks
+## Ponyshow Decks

-A Ponyshow deck is a folder consisting of
+A Ponyshow deck is a folder consisting of:

 ```
 - deck.md               // master slide deck